0x4447-aws-products-cfn/0x4447_product_paid_rsyslog/README.md

-# 🛣 Rsyslog
+# 🛰 Rsyslog-Server

-A rsyslog server created for ease of use, lower AWS costs, and help dev teams debug their software in a secure way with limited access to critical servers.
+Collecting logs is useful for many things, but some time very expensive if you use manger Cloud solutions, like CloudWatch.
+It seams ease end convenient but once you start sending thousands of entires a day your AWS bill will inflate dramatically for such a simple thing.
+Of course there are use cases where the features of CloudWatch outlay the price, but in some cases you just want to see what the OS or your app is generating to debug issues.
+And or that you don't need anything fancy.

+We preconfigured an AMI with rsyslog to act as a log collection server and be the centralized place where you can get in, check the logs of all the clients, and find out the problem.

+The AMI price is affordable and the total cost fixed, no matter how many logs do you send.

 # Overview

-This stack uses a pre-configured AMI custom made by 0x4447, LLC.
-With Rsyslog setup in a way where the logs have a retention period of 30 days, and the logs are organized in folders with using the host name of the client server.
+The Rsyslog is setup in a way where the logs have a retention period of 30 days, and the logs are organized in folders by  using the host name of the client server.
 All the logs are stored in the default folder path `/var/log`

-Once the server is deployed, give your developer the ssh key to access the, and this is it.
+Once the server is deployed, give your developer the ssh key to access, and let them debug.

+# Pricing

+You pay for two things:

+- The EC2 Instance you select
+- For suing our AMI

+Check the official product page for more details.

 # How to deploy